oceanprotocol/pdr-backend/READMEs/setup-remote.md

 # Remote Setup

+**NOTE: THIS IS NOT COMPLETE!
+It will need heavy revisions to work on Oasis, and proper testing.**

-Here, we do setup for Oasis Saphhire testnet (Sapptest).
+Here, we do setup for Oasis Sapphire testnet (Sapptest).
 It's similar for Oasis Sapphire mainnet (Sappmain).

 We assume you've already [installed pdr-backend](install.md).